How Digestive Health Affects Vitamins and Minerals

-Various vitamins and minerals are absorbed through our gastrointestinal (GI) tract.
+Various vitamins and minerals are absorbed through the gastrointestinal (GI) tract.
 Disorders affecting the GI tract may result in deficiencies of these particular vitamins and minerals.
 Supplementation, therefore, is often needed to ensure that secondary side effects do not occur as a result of these nutritional deficiencies.

 Proper absorption of vitamins and minerals requires three steps.
 First, the gut needs to be able to process the vitamins.
 Second, vitamins need to be able to cross into the lining of the gut.
 Finally, the nutrients need to pass into the blood stream in order to be distributed to the proper places in the body.
 If any of these steps is altered by a disease process in the GI tract, vitamin/mineral deficiencies can result.